Variations in traffic light operation: Flashing pedestrian green

 In British Columbia, a flashing green globe signal is used at a pedestrian crossing or intersection, at which pedestrians have the ability to stop traffic to allow a safe crossing.
 They may also be used at a drawbridge.
 The flashing green indicates that the signal is not currently in use.
 After the pedestrian pushes the button to trigger the signal, the light becomes a steady green until the sequence of yellow, then red (at which time the pedestrian crossing gives a walk signal) as in a conventional set of traffic lights, then returns to flashing green until another crossing is requested.
 This indication is also used in Massachusetts at fire stations and at crosswalks accompanied by a red and yellow pedestrian phase or a normal pedestrian signal.

 In several European countries and Mexico, a flashing green light is used in crosswalks to indicate that signal is going to change from green to red soon.
 Therefore, flashing green has roughly the same meaning to pedestrians as ordinary yellow signal has for motorists.
 Slow-moving pedestrians are warned about oncoming signal change and have opportunity to wait for next signal cycle.
 Motorists are more likely to notice flashing signal.
 Drivers of vehicles about to cross pedestrian crossings should be more aware of incoming pedestrians.

 Current users of flashing green signal are Austria, Belgium, Estonia, Finland, Great Britain, Hungary, Netherlands, Norway, Mexico, Poland, Russia, Spain and Sweden.
 France, Portugal and Switzerland make limited use of flashing green.
+In the UK and Ireland, the flashing pedestrian green signal is used at Pelican Crossings to indicate that pedestrians should not start to cross if they are not already on the crossing.

-Pedestrian red-amber
+Pedestrian red–amber light

 In Massachusetts, simultaneous red and yellow lights in all directions allow a pedestrian to cross diagonally.
-This replaces the extra "WALK"/"DON'T WALK" or white Ampelmanchen/hand signal, but is in violation of the MUTCD.> This practice is obsolescent but it remains in the Massachusetts driver's manual.
+This replaces the conventional pedestrian signal, but is in violation of the MUTCD.
+This practice is obsolescent but it remains in the Massachusetts driver's manual.